Ayanber/Ayan_BlueStampPortfolio/index.md

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+Hello, my name is Ayan.
+I have updated my project.
+In this video, I will be explaining my second milestone.
+For my project, the Air Quality Monitor, I previously used an OLED to display the readings of temperature, humidity, and air quality.
+However, since the OLED size was limited, it wasn’t able to  I switched the OLED with an LCD.
+The LCD was able to display the data from the sensors in better quality.
+The LCD is connected by multiple wires of digital pins.
+The LCD is further connected by a potentiometer.
+Three wires are connected to the potentiometer to power it.
+When the potentiometer turns, the brightness of the LCD monitor changes.
+The MQ135 and DHT11 sensors are now connected to the LCD.
+The LCD display three sets of data.
+Temperature, humidity, and concentration.
+The code used ppm which changes the data on the display the results detected by the MQ135 and DHT11.
+Thank you for listening to my Milestone 2 video.

 For your second milestone, explain what you've worked on since your previous milestone.
 You can highlight:
 - Technical details of what you've accomplished and how they contribute to the final goal